zalando-incubator/graphql-jit/README.md

 ### Why?

 GraphQL-JS is a very well written runtime implementation of the latest GraphQL spec.
-However, by compiling to JS, V8 is able to create optimized code while yields much better performance.
+However, by compiling to JS, V8 is able to create optimized code which yields much better performance.

 ### Support